beet-software/dorm/dorm_annotations/README.md

 ### Foreign fields

-The `ForeignField` annotation is used to define a foreign key relationship between two models.
+The `ForeignField` annotation is used to link a database foreign key to a Dart field within a model class.

+In a relational database, a foreign key is a column in a table that establishes a relationship or association with the primary key column of another table.
+The foreign column helps enforce referential integrity, which ensures that the referenced data exists and remains consistent.

 It accepts the following parameters:

-- `name`: Specifies the name of the foreign key field in the underlying database.
+- `name`: Specifies the name of the foreign key column in the underlying database.
 - `referTo`: Specifies the model class that the foreign key references.

 ```dart